risherlock/FloatSat/README.md

 ### Virtual COM port configuration

-In the Disovery boards provided in the lab, virtual COM ports has been enabled.
-This allows us to print messages using UART protocol via STLINK USB port onboard the STM32.
-PD8 and PD9 (UART3) pins are connected to the STLINK for the virtual COM.
+In the Discovery boards provided in the lab, virtual COM ports have been enabled by connecting PD8 and PD9 (UART3) to the STLINK.
+You may notice a pair of fine enameled wires on your board or in the figure above.
+The virtual COM port allows us to print messages using the UART protocol via the STLINK USB port onboard the STM32, without the need for any USB-TTL modules.

 However, RODOS configures UART2 by default.
 Therefore we should configure the appropriate UART port by uncommenting the corresponding ```UART_DEBUG``` in ```platform-parameter.h``` for the target device.
 For Discovery board, [this](rodos/src/bare-metal/stm32f4/platform-parameter/discovery/platform-parameter.h) is the file.